Covid-19 Frequently Asked Questions

 Can I continue to see my training patients?

-The BPC acknowledges that training and all clinical work needs to have the flexibility to adapt to the changes required to contain the spread of the coronavirus.
+We acknowledge that training and all clinical work needs to have the flexibility to adapt to the changes required to contain the spread of the coronavirus.
 Since the onset of ‘lockdown’, training institutions are delivering training remotely and the individual training organisations will decide if, when and how to resume face to face teaching.

 It was agreed that trainees own training therapy, and their existing training cases, can continue remotely and this will be accepted by BPC as part of their training requirement.
 As in every situation, if the trainers consider that the trainee has reached the required standard, they have the authority to qualify them even if they have not completed all the course requirements.

 It is also possible for trainees to begin their training cases remotely.
 Trainers, having taken into account the trainee’s individual situation, the assessment of the potential training case and the specific setting issues which may pertain to the particular situation, have the discretion to allow trainees to take new training cases.

 Where can I find further resources to help adapting my practice during the Covid-19 pandemic?

 The IPA has made available several resources to support clinicians during the Covid-19 pandemic, they include:

 - An extensive and very useful reading list on remote therapy